 Who we share your data with

-In general we will not sell or pass on your information to any third party.
-In order to ensure an efficient entry management we work with event fulfillment personnel who have access to the basic information you entered for registering (typically name, function, company) during the entry hours.
+In general, we will not sell or pass on your information to any third party.
+In order to ensure an efficient entry management, we work with event fulfilment personnel who have access to the basic information you entered for registering (typically name, function, company) during the entry hours.
 The team typically also has to prepare badges and tickets a couple of days before the event starts.
-The teams do not have access to your financial data and cannot access the data after fulfillment of the entry process.
+The teams do not have access to your financial data and cannot access the data after fulfilment of the entry process.

 For special attendees such as speakers or sponsoring partners we need to share your data with the respective team of speaker and program management as well as with the press-agency.

 Our data retention is depending on what kind of data we’re collecting.

 Session cookies exist only while the user navigates the website.
 Web browsers erase session cookies when the user closes the browser.
 These kinds of cookies are not retained after the browser is closed.
 They do not collect information from the user’s computer and will only store information of a session identification that does not personally identify the user.

 Persistent cookies (often referred to as tracking cookies) expire after a specific length of time, which can be as long as its creators want.
 In our case these cookies are stored for 1 month.

 The contact information you provide when you subscribe to our newsletter will be retained as long as you wish to stay subscribed.
 As soon as you unsubscribe we will erase your data.

 Account data you used for creating your account on Eventbrite is saved on the platform as long as you keep your Eventbrite account.
 In order to fulfil the event, we need to keep your data saved for minimum two years after the event has taken place.
 Data relevant for accounting needs to be stored for ten years.
 This applies especially to events with ticket fees as the ticket data is relevant for tax administration.

 As with all other data, you can always ask us to share the data-sets we have stored in the Eventbrite system with you.